Sameer25034/Code-Editor/README.md

 2. Enter your HTML code in the **HTML** panel.
 3. Style your page using the **CSS** panel.
 4. Add interactivity with the **JavaScript** panel.
-5. View the live output in the output pane—updates as you type!
+5. View the live output in the output panel—updates as you type!

 ---